Every day, millions of people fall into the same pattern without realizing it.

 People who regularly doomscroll report:

 There is also a physical cost.
 Doomscrolling usually means sitting still for long periods.
+According to the World Health Organization, sedentary behavior is one of the leading risk factors for chronic disease.
 Over time, this contributes to poor posture, muscle tension, headaches, reduced circulation, and other health risks associated with a sedentary lifestyle.

 Why Willpower Alone Rarely Works